 In a match for the members' race, James Colthart's eleven-year-old Winter Star, finished

-Keith Pritchard's Chandlers Cross, ridden by Ogmore's Nick Williams, made nearly all to land the Confined by three-and-a-half lengths from the favourite City Affair (Tom David).The pair had jumped the second last fence together but Chandlers Cross, who was winning for the fourth time for his owner, proved
+Keith Pritchard's Chandlers Cross, ridden by Ogmore's Nick Williams, made nearly all to land the Confined by three-and-a-half lengths from the favourite City Affair (Tom David).The pair had jumped the second last fence together but Chandlers Cross, who was winning for the fourth time for his owner, proved the stronger.

 What they said: